-To preview some of Tom's reviews before they appear in Redactions: Poetry & Poetics, please visit his poetry and wine blog – The Line Break.
+To read all of Tom's reviews from issue 1 to the most current issue, even before they appear in Redactions: Poetry, Poetics, & Prose, please visit his poetry and wine blog – The Line Break.

 "The Thought-Farts in Rae Armantrout’s Versed and Elliptical Poetry’s Velvet Rope" on Rae Armantrout's Versed (Wesleyan UP, 2009).

 Sean Patrick Hill’s The Imagined Field (Paper Kite Press, 2010).

 Thomas Sayers Ellis’ Skin, Inc.: Identity Repair Poems (Graywolf P, 2010).

 Keetje Kuipers’ Beautiful in the Mouth (BOA, 2010).

 Jim Coppoc’s Manhattan Beatitude, 1997 (One Small Bird P, 2009).

 Rachel Galvin’s Pulleys & Locomotion (Black Lawrence Press, 2009).

 * * *

 Shinder, Jason.
 Stupid Hope.
 St. Paul, MN: Graywolf P, 2009.